 His recent article, "Vegetarians AGE Faster," shows that vegetarians have significantly higher rates of advanced glycation end products (AGE) than do omnivores.
 It's not just a coincidence that the acronym for advanced glycation end products is AGE.
 As our bodies accumulate more and more glycated proteins, our bodies do grow older than our chronological years.

-Glycated proteins in our bodies are simply proteins attached to sugars, but they don’t work well there.
-I have tried to expose the problems with AGEs for years, and back in 2002 I first wrote about the trouble with AGEs for my “Diabetes Update” newsletter.
-More recently I wrote here about AGEs in May 2006, in June 2006, in September 2006, and in April 2007.
+Glycated proteins in our bodies are simply proteins attached to sugars, but they don't work well there.
+I have tried to expose the problems with AGEs for years, and back in 2002 I first wrote about the trouble with AGEs for my "Diabetes Update" newsletter.
+More recently I wrote here about AGEs in, in September 2006, and in April 2007.
 But until now I failed to appreciate that natural fructose could be one of the devils in the AGE details.

 The obscure study that Dr. Eades found finally convinced me that we need to limit not only high fructose corn syrup and other artificial fructose but also the naturally occurring fructose.
 My friend Joe Anderson has been arguing this case for years.
 But I thought that he was going too far.

 He wasn't.
 I wasn't going far enough.

 The researchers studied 19 vegetarian and 19 omnivore subjects recruited from the region around Bratislava, Slovak Republic.
 Three of the researchers worked at the Institute of Preventive and Clinical Medicine in Bratislava.
 One of them worked at the Institute of Physiological Chemistry of the University of Wüerzburg in Wüerzburg, Germany, where I happened to have studied for a year.